DimitriPalmer22/Studio-Docs/Projects/Summer Project/Game Idea 1.md

 		- Think *Devil May Cry*
 - Visual Style:
 	- Stylized Cel-shaded visuals
-	- shaded regions should be very very dark to give them a deep contras
+		- shaded regions should be very very dark to give them a deep contrast to the bright colors of the cel-shaded regions.
+Maybe even use occlusion masks to give the illusion of depth in places that need it more.
+		- For the most part, textures should be very simple.
+Mainly, they should be flat colors.
+Then, apply line work to give the illusion of depth and detail.

 ### Main Mechanics